Capstone-Projects-2023-Spring/project-algorithmic-trading/documentation/docs/api-specification/backend_class_specification.md

 ---
 title: Backend Class Description
-sidebar_position: 1
+sidebar_position: 2
 description: The backend functions and classes are listed here.
 ---

 The backend uses the django framework.
-As such, each app is stored as a file inside the ```tradeseter_backend``` folder.
+As such, each app is stored as a file inside the ```tradester_backend``` folder.
 All classes are found inside the views.py files of each app.
 There also exist functions independent of classes, some in a views.py file of the corresponding app, and a few in the ```tradester_backend/functions``` folder.
 This document lists those folders in alphabetical order.

 ```tradester_backend/tradester_backend``` is the actual 'root' of the backend.
 In it is a settings.py file which holds information required for some of the classes to function.
 It also holds a urls.py file, in which specifies url extensions to each of these apps.
 Django filters each API-as-url request to our backend (from our frontend) through this urls.py file to each app.
 You can view specifications for these API calls in the Backend API Specification document.